FalconGym: A Photorealistic Simulation Framework for Zero-Shot Sim-to-Real Vision-Based Quadrotor Navigation: CONCLUSION

 \section{CONCLUSION}

-In this work, we present a novel visual control framework for quadrotor gate navigation that achieves zero-shot Sim2Real transfer.
+In this work, we present a novel visual control framework for quadrotor gate navigation that achieves zero-shot sim-to-real transfer.
 Leveraging our photorealistic FalconGym simulation environment, we train a visual controller that integrates visual features and pose estimation through a self-attention-based sensor fusion mechanism, making it robust to perception errors.
-Experiments in both FalconGym and hardware demonstrates high performance of our approach.
+Experiments in both FalconGym and hardware demonstrate high performance of our approach.

-Despite these promising results, several factors may lead to failures: a substantial visual gap between FalconGym and the real world; discrepancies between the simulated dynamics in FalconGym and the true quadrotor; or significant offboard computation and communication delays could compromise our approach’s effectiveness.
-Future work can pursue several directions.
-First, latest neural rendering techniques such as Gaussian Splatting~\cite{Wu_2024_CVPR} could replace our current NeRF-based scene representation, providing faster rendering and higher image fidelity.
-Second, we plan to extend our simulation beyond the simplistic double-integrator dynamics, incorporating more realistic physics-based models~\cite{Bauersfeld__2021} to better support high-speed or aggressive maneuvers.
-Finally, to reduce reliance on offboard computing, we aim to distill both the perception and control modules into more compact models that can run entirely onboard.
+Nonetheless, performance can degrade due to visual domain gaps, mismatches between FalconGym’s simulated dynamics and the true quadrotor, and offboard computation or communication delays.
+Future directions include replacing our NeRF backend with Gaussian Splatting~\cite{Wu_2024_CVPR} for faster, higher-fidelity rendering; training policies that generalize to unseen tracks; incorporating physics-based dynamics~\cite{Bauersfeld__2021} beyond a double-integrator model for aggressive maneuvers; distilling perception and control modules for fully onboard execution; and exploring high-speed flights to handle motion blur and tight perception–action coupling.